TREK TO EVEREST BASE CAMP VIA ONE OF THE MOST FAMOUS ROUTES IN NEPAL

 the breathtaking view of Mt.
 Pumori which eventually vanishes when the trail goes down and takes a bend across the stream.
 From here the trail mounts to Dughla.
 On reaching Dughla, we scale up the steep terminal moraine of the Khumbu Glacier.
 Here

 you can see the memorials of those Sherpas who passed away on the glacier of Mt.
 Everest on the way to Expedition to the summit; Scott Fischer (American Mountaineer) and 10 times Everest summiteer Babu Chiri Sherpa (Nepali mountain guide) are

-among them.
 You can also enjoy the great view of some of the other peaks like Pumori, Mahalangur Himal, Khumbutse, and Lingtren.
 We are now in the vicinity of Everest but the great mountain still remains elusive.
 As you pass along a whispering stream leaving the Khumbu Glacier behind and hike up to Lobuche, you may begin to feel a little out of breath due to high altitude.